tam-en/catcollectr-lesson/README4.md

     return render(request, 'profile.html', {'username': username, 'cats': cats})
 ```

-Then create the template `profile.html`:
+Then create the template `profile.html` (already done in part 3) This adds code to it:

 ```html
 {% extends 'base.html' %}